Table of Contents [expand]

 Performing an in-place upgrade is suitable for most cases.

-For Premium, Private, and Shield plans, Heroku Key-Value Store version 6.0 and higher require TLS connections.
+All Heroku Key-Value Store plans require TLS connections.
 You must configure your client to support TLS.
-This process can require updating and deploying your application before returning the app to normal operation.
+This process can require updating and deploying your app before returning the app to normal operation.

 For instructions on upgrading your Heroku Key-Value Store plan instead of its version, see Heroku Key-Value Store.